Cambridge-ICCS/fortran-tf-lib/README.md

 This minimal snippet loads a saved Torch model, creates an input consisting of a `1x32` matrix (with arbitrary values), and runs the model to infer the output.
-If you use the model provided in the test cases this code will produce the indicated output value.
+If you use the model provided in the test case this code will produce the indicated output value.

 ```fortran